Costa Rica Roadtrip - Part 1

 Little note here for people that do not know me (yet 💕).
 My husband and I have a bit of an ongoing competition of who has been to more places in the world - and he has been to far more countries than me.
 He is muuuuuuch much older, so I am fine with that (nervous laughter).

 Hmmmm....reading this statement again....does it make the situation creepy?
 Upppsssss.....
-Sam is not that much older actually.
+Sam is not that much older, actually.

 BUT, back to the country count.
 Sam has been to more countries than me, but I always had one continent more - South America.
 So, as you can imagine, it has been a few traumatising days leading up to this adventure.
 By the way, if you are interested in tracking your country count, I recommend the app "been", it really does not do anything besides list the countries you have been to.
 But I love it.

-Since I find it interesting myself to know how much a trip costs (my own and other peoples), I'll share the prices for all activities, transportation etc. that we paid in Costa Rica.
-At the end of the blog post, I'll also include a total calculation of the entire trip cost.
+Since I find it interesting myself to know how much a trip costs (my own and other peoples), I'll share the prices for all activities, transportation etc. that we paid in Costa Rica at the end of the blog post.
+I'll also include a total calculation of the entire trip cost.

 2. Route